Domain Registration: The Life Cycle of a Domain

 Expired - Domain Life Cycle

 A domain becomes Expired one day after its expiration date.
-While a domain is expired, email will stop working and its website is replaced with a 'parked' page indicating that the domain has expired.
+While a domain is expired, the email will stop working, and its website is replaced with a 'parked' page indicating that the domain has expired.

 Renewing your domain will return it to normal and allow your website and email to start working.
 You can renew your domain at the normal renewal rates so long as it hasn't been expired long enough to reach Redemption status or purchased by a 3rd party.

 Important: As soon as your domain expires, it can be purchased or bid for by a 3rd party.
 You still have priority for renewing your domain so long as you renew your domain within 30 days of its expiration date, even if purchases or bids have been placed toward your domain.
 However, if you still haven't renewed your domain within those 30 days and a 3rd party purchases your domain, you lose the domain and will no longer be able to renew it.

 Once a domain enters Pending Deletion status, the domain cannot be redeemed or changed in any way.
 The domain will be held for about five days before it is released back into the public for new registration.
 Once the domain is available for new registration again, it can be registered at the normal domain registration rates (no redemption fees will apply).

 Redemption - Domain Life Cycle